Back

 The LOD 200 is suitable for uses requiring only an approximate representation of volumes.
 We recommend using the LOD 200 for networks and terminals when the users of the model only need to simulate simple layouts or to visualize the passage of networks in a building.

 The LOD 300 makes it possible to benefit from reliable data concerning the size, position, shape and orientation of objects, it will therefore allow more detailed studies to be carried out.
-Thus, flow simulations, or complex layout simulations can be based on objects in LOD 300.
+Thus, flow simulations, or complex layout simulations can be sent based on objects to the LOD 300.

-At the same time, if informative data is associated with the objects (e.g.: date of last maintenance, equipment technical sheet, etc.), this level of detail will also be recommended for some of the uses of operation management maintenance .
+At the same time, if informative data is associated with the objects (e.g.: date of last maintenance, equipment technical sheet, etc.), this level of detail will also be recommended for some of the uses of Operation Maintenance Management.

 Common uses of LOD 400

-For example, in the context of custom design and lighting, it may be appropriate to rely on LOD 400 modeling of cable trays and the structure to which the lightning fixtures will be attached.
+For example, in the context of custom design and lighting, it may be appropriate to rely on an LOD 400 modeling of cable trays and the structure to which the luminaires will be attached.

 Finally, some uses in GEM very focused on networks and terminals to require LOD 400 modeling.